david-carteau/nostradamus/README.md

 Source code is provided to:

-- train the tokeniser, responsible for converting fenstrings and moves into sequences of "tokens"
+- train the tokenizer, responsible for converting fenstrings and moves into sequences of "tokens"
 - train the language model, responsible for predicting the most likely move for a given fenstring

 <br/>